 Most app users want the app to open in less than two seconds as soon as they launch it.
-Since usability testing is subjective, one needs to grasp the needs of their target audience and their user preferences.
+Since usability testing is subjective, one needs to grasp the needs of the target audience and their user preferences.
 You can consider requesting them to take the test for better results.

-This is a kind of non-functional test for mobile apps that is essential to make sure that an app works on all the operating systems, applications, devices, network ecosystems, and with specific internal hardware requirements.
+This is a kind of non-functional test for mobile apps that is essential to make sure that an app works on all the operating systems, applications, devices, and network ecosystems, and with specific internal hardware requirements.

 Specifically, look out for: